 The Library tab shows all the videos and snapshots taken by the camera, which are kept encrypted in the cloud for seven days for free, with optional plans for storage beyond that.
 Downloading or marking videos and snapshots as favorites is easy too.

 Unfortunately, Arlo Baby takes a little long to show you what's happening after you get a notification, since you have to launch and log into the Arlo app.
 The app supports Touch ID and Face ID on the iPhone, so I haven't had to type in the full password very much, but it's still another step.
 And then the camera image has to load.
 Depending on your network speed, this can take 30 seconds to a minute.
 I wish the app attached a snapshot to the push notification, so I would know if I had to actually open the app or not.

 Netgear's Arlo line of cameras is compatible with IFTTT, so you could, in theory, have a Hue lightbulb flash if the camera sees motion, or get a notification when the battery runs low.
-But the Arlo Baby camera doesn't show up as supported in the IFTTT app — Netgear's forums say this is a known bug and it's being worked on.
+When we tested the Arlo Baby, the camera didn't show up as supported in the IFTTT app — Netgear's forums at the time called it a known bug that was being worked on.

 With its easy setup, friendly app and tons of features, Arlo Baby is a solid choice for parents who need a video monitor.
 I especially appreciated the ability to add my own lullabies to the playlist, as well as the notifications when my son's room was too hot or too cold.
 Getting seven days of cloud storage for videos and snapshots without a subscription fee is a big perk, too.